How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods: Out-of-state validation

 \subsection{Classifying individual voters}

 I first examined the overall performance of each method at classifying voter race/ethnicity.
 Figure \ref{fig:class_res} presents the area under the receiver operation curve (AUC) for all models by state, race, and set of inputs.
-Using a minimal set of inputs ($P(G|R)$ and $P(R|S)$, BISG's performance compared to ML appears mixed, sometimes outperforming ML and sometimes not.
+Using a minimal set of inputs ($P(G|R)$ and $P(R|S)$), BISG's performance compared to ML appears mixed, sometimes outperforming ML and sometimes not.
 When using the larger pool of inputs, ML models consistently outperform BISG.
 Notably, when using this larger set of inputs all ML methods cluster together and attain similar performance.
-This suggests that simple models should suffice to obtain these performance improvements over BISG for individual classification.
+This implies that even a simple switch from BISG to multinomial logistic regression can substantially improve individual predictions.

 Next, I examined the calibration of BISG and ML approaches.
 Figure \ref{fig:calibration} plots calibration curves for each method and each combination of state and race.
 A well-calibrated model will fall close the identity line.
 Being under the identity line means that too much probability is assigned to a given race/ethnicity, and being above it means not enough probability has been assigned.